BlinkDL/RWKV-LM/README.md

 x = self.head(x) + c
 ```

-# The top-a Sampling method
+# The top-a sampling method

 We also propose a new sampling method called top-a (as in src/utils.py):

 (1) Find the max probability p_max after softmax.

-(2) Remove all entries whose probability is lower than 0.02 * pow(p_max, 2).
+(2) Remove all entries whose probability is lower than 0.2 * pow(p_max, 2).
 So it's adaptive, hence "top-a".

-(3) Feel free to tune the 0.02 and 2 factor.
-Tune 0.02 first.
+(3) Feel free to tune the 0.2 and 2 factor.
+Tune 0.2 first.

 The idea of top-a:
-1. If max_prob=0.9, then remove all tokens with prob < 0.0162 (so, removing most alternatives)
+1. If max_prob=0.9, then remove all tokens with prob < 0.162 (so, removing all alternatives)
-2. If max_prob=0.5, then remove all tokens with prob < 0.0050 (so, allowing more choices)
+2. If max_prob=0.5, then remove all tokens with prob < 0.05  (so, allowing more choices)
-3. If max_prob=0.1, then remove all tokens with prob < 0.0002 (so, allowing lots of possibilities)
+3. If max_prob=0.1, then remove all tokens with prob < 0.002 (so, allowing lots of possibilities)

 ```
 probs = F.softmax(logits, dim=-1)